 This collective letter should be received by bodies participating in the activities of particular ITU-T study groups, as far as practicable, two months before the beginning of the meeting.
-The collective letter shall include a registration form for these bodies to indicate participation in the meeting.
-Each administration of Member State, Sector Member, Associate and regional or international organization should send to TSB a list of its participants together with a registration form completed for each delegate or representative, at least one month before the start of the meeting.
+The collective letter shall include registration information for these bodies to indicate participation in the meeting.
+Each Member State administration, Sector Member, Associate and regional or international organization should send to TSB a list of its participants at least one month before the start of the meeting.
 In the event that names cannot be provided, the expected number of participants should be indicated.
 Such information will facilitate the registration process and the timely preparation of registration materials.
 Individuals who attend the meeting without pre-registration may experience a delay in receiving their documents.